baomidou/mybatis-plus-doc/src/content/docs/en/guides/key-generator.md

 }
 ```

-In this example, the `YourEntity` class uses the `@KeySequence` annotation to specify the sequence `SEQ_ORACLE_STRING_KEY` in an Oracle database to generate primary key values, with the primary key type being `String`.
+In this example, the `YourEntity` class uses the `@KeySequence` annotation to specify the sequence `SEQ_ORACLE_STRING_KEY` in an Oracle database for generating primary key values, with the primary key type being `String`.

 ## Spring Boot Configuration

-### Method 1: Using a Configuration Class
+### Method 1: Using Configuration Class

-In a Spring Boot application, you can set the primary key generation strategy via a configuration class:
+In Spring Boot applications, you can set up the primary key generation strategy through a configuration class:

 ```java
 @Bean